hetmanskyi-cloud/AWS/terraform/modules/alb/README.md

 3. **Monitoring**:
    - Configure CloudWatch alarms to detect anomalies and performance issues.
    - Set up SNS notifications for proactive issue resolution.
+   - All alarms use treat_missing_data = "notBreaching" to avoid false positives.
+   - Unhealthy host count alarm is always enabled for critical health monitoring.
 4. **IAM Policies**:
-   - Use least privilege principles for Firehose and KMS roles.
+   - Use least privilege principle for all IAM roles and policies.
-   - Regularly audit IAM policies for unnecessary permissions.
+   - Regularly review and audit IAM permissions.

 ---